D7039E-E7032E/Project-Report/README.md

 ### The simulator
 <p>
 The software that will visualize what the robot experiences is RViz.
 This software will also be chosen because of its tight integration with the ROS framework.
-A Turtlebot 3 Burger will be simulated using the simulation software Gazebo.
+A TB3B will be simulated using the simulation software Gazebo.
 The reason this software will be chosen is because it is tightly integrated with the ROS framework.
 </p>

 <p>
 The software Rviz will make use of a file format called Universal Robotic Description Format (URDF).
-A URDF file describing the Turtlebot 3 Burger will be used to describe the robot and its capabilities to Rviz.
+A URDF file describing the TB3B will be used to describe the robot and its capabilities to Rviz.
 A camera will be added to the robot and therefore a camera will have to be added to the URDF describing the robot.
 URDF files will be written in XML but by using the macro language xacro.
 This will make the URDF files easier to maintain and to read.
 URDF can be visualized using the URDF package that exists within ROS.
 This could prove useful to ensure the camera is connected to the body of the robot.
 </p>

 <p>